Norland, West Yorkshire: Norland Moor

 Norland Moor (approx. 250 acres) above the village is an example of heather moorland rising to 932 ft at the trig point at the southern end.
 There is evidence of ancient use with a small number of standing stones, ditches and banks having been identified.
 The Ladstone, a large outcrop near the trig point, has been linked with Druids as a possible place of ritual sacrifice (Celtic llad = kill or cut).
 The moor bears the scars of quarrying carried out chiefly in the 18th and 19th centuries on its north-western edge.
 The moor has been a place of recreation for generations but it has attracted illegal gambling dens and prize fights.

 Previously owned by Lord Savile, a large section of the moor was auctioned in 1932 to pay death duties.
 It was purchased by Mr Francis Longbottom for £250.
 Subsequently, the Parish Council launched an appeal (which raised £373 in eleven days) and Norland Moor passed into its care for the benefit of the local population.
 In 1937 control passed to Sowerby Bridge Urban District Council and in 1974 to Calderdale Metropolitan Borough Council.
 In 2002 Norland Moor was designated a Local Nature Reserve (LNR).
 In 2011 moves were in place to create a Friends of Norland Moor group so that local interests are respected in the moor's management.

 Norland today

 Norland has an estimated population of about 600 compared to about 1,500 in the mid–19th century.
 Most people commute out of the village to work.
 It no longer has any shops but has a public house, "The Moorcock", and the Norland Working Men's Club, reputedly one of the smallest working men's clubs in the country.
 The "Blue Ball", dating back to at least the 1820s, closed in December 2009, and the "Hobbit" (previously the "West Bottom Tavern") closed in 2011.
 The Hobbit has reopened.

 Scarecrow festival

 The annual scarecrow festival was started by a millennium committee for the village in 1999.
 It takes place around the first weekend in September.
 The theme for 2016 was Books.
-The theme for 2019 is “Space and all things Sci-fi”: all the scarecrows have been built with this theme in mind.
+The theme for 2019 was “Space and all things Sci-fi” and for 2022 the theme was "Children's Favourites": all the scarecrows were built with this theme in mind.